 The first marinas in Greece were created in Vouliagmeni in 1963, in Zea in 1966 and in Aretsou in 1973.
 These facilities were constructed by the G.N.T.O.
 (Greek National Tourism Organization) in cooperation with the Ministry of Mercantile Marine, the Ministry of Economy and Finance and the R.Y.C.G.
 (Royal Yacht Club of Greece), which was later renamed to Yacht Club of Greece (Y.C.G.).
-Tourist ports are governed by law 2160/1993.
-The law in question as it was amended by law 2636/1998 defines four categories of tourist ports: marinas, hotel ports, protected bays and moorings.
+There are four categories of tourist ports, defined as follows:

-- Marinas provide all the necessary facilities and services for the full support of yachts, such as yacht repairs, electricity, water, telephone, re-fuelling station, travelift etc.
+- Marinas provide all the necessary facilities and services for the full support of yachts, such as yacht repairs, electricity, water, telephone, re-fuelling station etc.